Asad-Ismail/fruits-classfication/README.md

 2) To train the model python train.py --train_dir [path to train set] --test_dir [path to test set] --out_dir [path to output dir]

 ### Results
-After 30 epochs model achieves 99.418% accuracy on test set
+After 30 epochs Inception V3 model achieves 99.418% accuracy on test set

 ### Infer on image
 To test on one image python pred_one.py --weights [path to weight file] --input [path to input image]